-If you’re shooting waves or ocean with a strong ND, that will mean you can use a 45 second shutter instead of a 30 second shutter without changing your ND.
+If you’re shooting waves or ocean with a strong ND, that will mean you can use a 45-second shutter instead of a 30-second shutter without changing your ND.
 It really adds up when you’re doing long exposures.

 X-Processor 4 with Quad CPU

 The reason we get so many new features with the Fujifilm X-T3 is because of this new processor and more memory.
-With a quad processor the camera now has four lanes of data it can handle at the same time.
+With a quad processor, the camera now has four lanes of data it can handle at the same time.
 This means autofocus and exposure data will be processed independently from each other, which is one of the many reasons why we see such a huge leap in performance.

 There is also way more bandwidth for JPG processing.
 I can’t even imagine what Fujifilm will unlock with this camera in future firmware updates.
-It’s always fun and excited to see how the X-T cameras grow.
+It’s always fun and exciting to see how the X-T cameras grow.

 If you’re wondering if you’ll be able to get any of these features in the X-T2 with a firmware upgrade, the answer is no. Most everything in the X-T3 is there because the new processor allows for it.
 It just won’t be possible with the old X-Processor 3.

 This is a list of some issues I was having with the camera as well as some features that could maybe be improved on.

 Auto Rotate Display does not work when the camera is upside down.
 It would be cool to hold the camera upside down and have all the information on the display flip.
 Sometimes I have to mount my camera upside down on a tripod to get extreme angles when shooting landscapes.